 Set includes a 54,000-BTU flat-top burner with a 15-inch ring and a 50-quart aluminum stockpot with steaming basket and lid.
 Also comes with a 12-inch deep fryer thermometer.
 Assembly takes less than an hour.

 Should not be used with high heat.
 The assembly instructions could be better.

 Stockpot made from heavy-gauge stainless steel.
-Can be used on stovetop or over outdoor gas burner.
-Legged steamer basket sits out of the water and features convenient lifting handle.
+Can be used on a stovetop or over an outdoor gas burner.
+Legged steamer basket sits out of the water and features a convenient lifting handle.
 Comes in several generous sizes.

 Some became discolored after use, leading some to question its stainless steel construction.

 A durable build and a hard blue enamel exterior for easy cleaning.
 Large handles make it easy to move, and the 16-quart interior is perfect for cooking large quantities of food.
 Oven-safe up to 400 degrees, and the stainless-steel insert ensures proper steaming.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.